#enums #constant #variant #table #const #computer-science

 • enum-assoc: more powerful but less convenient.

-• const-table: similar idea but as a derive macro.
-Honestly a better approach to the same problem.
+• const-table: similar idea but as an attribute macro.
+Honestly a better approach to the same problem syntax wise.
+Uses an Array of Structs layout instead of Struct of Arrays unfortunately.

 Dependencies